SAP-samples/teched2023-IN260/exercises/ex_optional/README.md

 [ ] 🔨 **Copy the same line into the `updateSFSF` method.**

-When you now try to run this code, you'll see that the `updateSFSF` method fails with a `NullPointerException`.
+When you try to run this code, you'll see that the `updateSFSF` method fails with a `NullPointerException`.

 The root cause of this problem is that the `RequestContext` is always bound to the original thread.
 Any new thread we create will not have the context attached.
 So when we run the `updateSFSF` method in a different thread, the request context is not available anymore.

 ⚠️ This is a problem, even if we are not using the `RequestContext` explicitly in our code.
-Various CAP and Cloud SDK features rely on the request context to be correctly set.
+Various CAP and Cloud SDK features rely on the request context to be set correctly.

 ## 1.3 How to Fix the Problem